AguaClara/Textbook/Sedimentation/Sed_Design.rst

 .. _heading_Good_v_Bad_Hl:

-- anything that makes parallel flow paths different is "bad" head loss.
+- Anything that makes parallel flow paths different is "bad" head loss.
-- anything that increases head loss through all of the paths, to make differences between the paths less significant, is "good" head loss.
+- Anything that increases head loss through all of the paths, to make differences between the paths less significant, is "good" head loss.

 We can artificially introduce the second form of head loss to dominate the resistance and render small variations due to pressure recovery insignificant.
 We will go through each part of the sedimentation tank to understand how these goals drive AguaClara designs.
 As we learn about each component, we will attempt to categorize its contribution into creating "good" or "bad" head loss.